 What Are Hemorrhoids (Piles)?

-Hemorrhoids are swollen and engorged veins (varicose veins) in the rectal region (1).
+Hemorrhoids are swollen and engorged veins (varicose veins) in the anal region (1).
 They feel like a soft mass that sticks out of the anus.
 The size of hemorrhoids can be as small as a raisin to as big as a grape.

 The symptoms of the condition can vary based on the type of hemorrhoids you develop.